What is an Exercise Physiologist?

 - b) as part of a Return to Work Conditioning program in the event of a workplace injury

-- c) as part of a GP management OR NDIS plan.
+- c) as part of a GP management OR NDIS plan

-Evidence based exercises and individualised education is implemented in a graded manner to improve your ability to move and perform your daily tasks, decrease your pain and enable you to better manage your condition.
+Evidence based exercise and individualised education is implemented in a graded manner to improve your ability to move and perform your daily tasks, decrease your pain and enable you to better manage your condition.

 What should you expect?

 Review: A reassessment will occur around the 6-8 week mark to view your progress.
+You will be able to compare your physical capacity to that of your initial consultation.

 What to wear to the consultation?